 Euphorbia inermis var. huttonae, formerly known as Euphorbia huttoniae, is a local or morphological form of Euphorbia inermis, differing only by flower character.

-Euphorbia procumbens, also know as Euphorbia pugniformis, is a dwarf spineless Medusoid Euphorbia that, in its normal form, has 2 to 3 rows of lateral shoots around the deepened tip of a swollen succulent base.
+Euphorbia procumbens, also known as Euphorbia pugniformis, is a dwarf spineless Medusoid Euphorbia that, in its normal form, has 2 to 3 rows of lateral shoots around the deepened tip of a swollen succulent base.
 It is closely related to Euphorbia gorgonis and can be confused with Euphorbia flanaganii, but it is smaller.

 True Medusoid Euphorbias all have a central stem in addition to their roots.
 Examples of Medusoid-like Euphorbias that do not have true caudex stems are Euphorbia knuthii, Euphorbia micrantha, Euphorbia hamata, Euphorbia squarrosas, and Euphorbia stellata.
-Euphorbia cylindrifolia and Euphorbia decaryi are sometimes included in the Medusoid Euphorbias as they have succulent stems and long snaky arms.
+Euphorbia cylindrifolia and Euphorbia decaryi are sometimes included in the Medusoid Euphorbias as they have succulent stems and long, snaky arms.
 Still, the stems in these two species are not usually considered truly caudiciform.

 Source: csssn.org